-- 81 (6) If the Tribunal determines that a credit provider or employer has contravened section 90, the Tribunal may make any of the following orders: (a) Severance or revision of the provision that contravenes this Act, or a declaration of nullity of the credit agreement, in terms of section 90(4); repayment to the consumer of any excess amount charged, together with interest at the rate set out in the agreement; an order to alter the business practices of the credit provider so as to avoid future similar contraventions; (d) an administrative fine, subject to section 151; (e) suspension or cancellation of the credit provider's registration, subject to 10 section 57(2) and (3).
-Administrative fines 151.
-(1) The Tribunal may impose an administrative penalty only in the circumstances expressly provided for in this Act.
-(2) An administrative fine imposed in terms of subsection (1) may not exceed the 15 (a) 10 per cent of the respondent's annual turnover during the preceding financial (b) R1 000 000.
-(3) When determining an appropriate fine, the Tribunal must consider the following 20 factors: (a) The nature, duration, gravity and extent of the contravention; (b) any loss or damage suffered as a result of the contravention; (c) the behaviour of the respondent; (d) the market circumstances in which the contravention took place; 25 (e) the level of profit derived from the contravention; the degree to which the respondent has co-operated with the National Credit Regulator and the Tribunal; and (g) whether the respondent has previously been found in contravention of this 30 (4) For the purpose of this section, the annual turnover of- (a) a credit provider at the time an administrative fine is assessed, is the total income of that credit provider during the immediately preceding year under all credit agreements to which this Act applies, less the amount of that income that represents the repayment of principal debt under those credit agreements; 35 (b) any other person, is the amount determined in the prescribed manner.
+(e) condoning any non-compliance of its rules and procedures on good cause confirming an order against an unregistered person to cease engaging in any activity that is required to be registered in terms of this Act; suspending or cancelling the registrant's registration, subject to section 57(2) and (3); (h) requiring repayment to the consumer of any excess amount charged, together with interest at the rate set out in the agreement; or any other appropriate order required to give effect to a right, as contemplated in this Act.
+10 Administrative fines 151.
+(1) The Tribunal may impose an administrative fine only in the circumstances expressly provided for in this Act.
+(2) An administrative fine imposed in terms of this Act may not exceed the greater 15 (a) 10per cent of the respondent's annual turnover during the preceding financial year; or (b) R1 000 000.
+(3) When determining an appropriate fine, the Tribunal must consider the following 20 factors: (a) The nature, duration, gravity and extent of the contravention; (b) any loss or damage suffered as a result of the contravention; (c) the behaviour of the respondent: (d) the market circumstances in which the contravention took place; the level of profit derived from the contravention; 25 the degree to which the respondent has co-operated with the National Credit Regulator and the Tribunal; and whether the respondent has previously been found in contravention of this (g) (4) For the purpose of this section, the annual turnover of- 30 (a) a credit provider at the time an administrative fine is assessed, is the total income of that credit provider during the immediately preceding year under all credit agreements to which this Act applies, less the amount of that income that represents the repayment of principal debt under those credit agreements; 35 (b) any other person, is the amount determined in the prescribed manner.
 (5) A fine payable in terms of this section must be paid into the National Revenue Fund referred to in section 213 of the Constitution.
-40 Status and enforcement of orders 152.
-(1) Any decision, judgment or order of the Tribunal may be served, executed and enforced as if it were an order of the High Court, and is binding on-(a) the National Credit Regulator; (b) provincial credit regulators; 45 - (c) a consumer court;

-(d) an alternative dispute resolution agent or the ombud with jurisdiction;

-- (e) a debt counsellor; and - (f) a Magistrate's Court.

-(2) The National Credit Regulator may institute proceedings in the High Court on its own behalf for recovery of an administrative penalty imposed by the Tribunal.

-(3) A proceeding under subsection (2) may not be initiated more than three years after the imposition of the administrative penalty.
+Status and enforcement of orders 152.
+(1) Any decision, judgment or order of the Tribunal may be served, executed and 40 enforced as if it were an order of the High Court, and is binding on-(a) the National Credit Regulator; (b) provincial credit regulators; (c) a consumer court: 45 (d) an alternative dispute resolution agent or the ombud with jurisdiction; (e) a debt counsellor; and (f) a Magistrate's Court.
+(2) The National Credit Regulator may institute proceedings in the High Court on its own behalf for recovery of an administrative fine imposed by the Tribunal.
+(3) A proceeding under subsection (2) may not be initiated more than three years after 50 the imposition of the administrative fine.